 Yes.
 Card Number: 1984272/1

-Tell me about your executive retouching...
+Tell me about your editing...
 Can you make me look amazing?

 Yes!
-We will remove anything temporary like acne or a scratch.
-We even out skin texture, teeth colour and clean up stray hair, glare from glasses, minimise dark circles under eyes etc. Our goal is always awesome but believable.
-What we mean by that is, that we will retouch the photograph so that you look like your absolute best.
+We will remove anything temporary, like acne or a scratch.
+We even out skin texture teeth colour and clean up stray hair, and glare from glasses, minimise dark circles under the eyes etc. Our goal is always awesome but believable.
+What we mean by that is that we will retouch the photograph so that you look your absolute best.
 What we do not do is shave 20 years off your age, as this is a headshot session and not a glamour shoot.
-I doubt it is in anyone's best interests if you look REALLY different when someone meets you in person, after having based their first impression on your photograph.
+I doubt it is in anyone's best interests if you look REALLY different when someone meets you in person after having based their first impression on your photograph.